 Version B has clearer images with yellow warm tone background that can make users' eyes more comfortable and be more willing to browse website.

 Order Now button Version B is easy to identify, but white text on button is sort of too light.

-Navigation bar is clear, but user is confused with the difference between Pre-Order and Order Now button.
+Both A and B Navigation bar is clear, but user is confused with the difference between Pre-Order and Order Now button.

-Version A: Search Bar can be shortened as an icon to have more space for Sign In button for maintaining royal customers.
+Both A and B Search Bar can be shortened as an icon to have more space for Sign In button for maintaining royal customers.

 UI style Tile

 For the sake of improving website readability, we tested three different color blindness visions to see if the UI style is still accessible for these types of people.
 Below result shows that the button styles can be identified and images are clear enough to be recognized even the color palettes look very different compared to the original one.